Guide to Working With a Truck Accident Lawyer in Detroit

-In an accident with an 80,000-pound truck, the chances of victims suffering a life-altering injury are significantly higher than in a regular vehicle accident.
+In an accident with an 80,000-pound truck, victims’ chances of suffering a life-altering injury are significantly higher than in a regular vehicle accident.
 If a driver texts while operating a vehicle, they are 23 times more likely to get into an accident than drivers who remain focused.
-The Federal Motor Carrier Safety Administration has issued rules limiting all cell phone use by truckers while driving.
+The FMCSA has issued rules limiting all cell phone use by truckers while driving.

 What Can I Do After a Truck Accident to Protect My Rights?

-If you or a family member are involved in a truck accident in Detroit, follow these steps to protect your legal rights.
-Your lawyer will walk you through the legal process.
+If you or a family member are involved in a Detroit truck accident, follow these steps to protect your legal rights.
+Your lawyer can walk you through the legal process.

-When you hit any vehicle, you must immediately call the police and file a police report.
-When speaking with the police, stick to the facts, try not to talk excessively to the truck driver, and wait to talk to your insurance company until you’ve contacted a truck accident lawyer.
+You must immediately call the police and file a police report when you hit any vehicle.
+When speaking with the police, stick to the facts and try not to talk excessively to the truck driver.
+It is best not to speak to your insurance company until you have obtained legal representation.

 Notify your auto insurance company immediately after an accident.
 To qualify for benefits from Michigan no-fault insurance, you have one year to notify your first-party insurance company.
 You can file a claim against the negligent truck driver’s third-party insurance company within three years from the date of the accident for injuries or wrongful death.

 To protect your rights, working with a truck accident lawyer can help you navigate the complex regulations surrounding trucks and the resulting serious injuries.
 They can review your insurance policy limits, benefits, and restrictions and help you file your claim.

 Benefits of Hiring a Truck Accident Lawyer in Detroit